 The financial corporations sector (S.12) consists of institutional units that are independent legal entities and market producers, and whose principal activity is the production of financial services.
-Such institutional units comprise all corporations and quasi-corporations that are principally engaged in:
+Such institutional units comprise all corporations and quasi corporations that are principally engaged in:

-- financial intermediation (financial intermediaries) and/or
+- financial intermediation (financial intermediaries)

 - auxiliary financial activities (financial auxiliaries)